Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Conclusion

-\section{5.
-Conclusion}
+To quantify the impact of different control subsets, we train several ablation variants and evaluate them with FAD and CLAP, as summarized in Table~\ref{tab:ablation}.

+Introducing loudness, pitch, and spectral centroid together yields the largest decrease in CLAP, which is expected given that these dynamic controls impose strong temporal structure that may occasionally conflict with the text prior.
+Timbre-only conditioning leads to a smaller shift in both metrics, suggesting that specifying a broad spectral shape is a relatively weak constraint.
+The full model, combining all four signals, finds a middle ground between the two configurations, preserving much of the controllability while mitigating the cumulative impact on FAD.

+This pattern mirrors observations in earlier controlled synthesis work, where tighter constraints on temporal structure can lead to subtle trade-offs in perceived naturalness or semantic “freedom” [14].
+The ablations also confirm that the MFCC-based timbre trajectory provides an additional control channel that can be used in isolation or combined with dynamics, without overwhelming the baseline DiT.

+\section{Conclusion}

-In this paper, we introduced Audio Palette, a diffusion transformer-based model for controllable audio generation.
-By extending the Stable Audio Open architecture with four time-varying acoustic control signals and employing a parameter-efficient fine-tuning strategy, we created a powerful tool that successfully bridges the "control gap" in open-source Foley synthesis.
-Our experiments show that Audio Palette achieves precise, interpretable control over loudness, pitch, spectral centroid, and timbre, while maintaining high audio quality and strong text-semantic alignment comparable to a state-of-the-art baseline on a specialized dataset.
-The proposed multi-scale classifier-free guidance mechanism further enhances creative flexibility during inference, enabling a more artist-centric workflow.
+We have presented Audio Palette, a DiT-based latent diffusion model for controllable audio generation, specialized for Foley synthesis.
+Built upon the Stable Audio Open architecture, Audio Palette introduces four time-varying acoustic control signals, loudness, pitch, spectral centroid, and timbre.
+It uses LoRA-based fine-tuning to adapt a general-purpose text-to-audio model to a Foley domain with minimal parameter updates [7], [16], [17].
+Our experiments show that Audio Palette offers precise, interpretable control over these acoustic dimensions while maintaining high perceptual quality and competitive text–audio semantic alignment, as measured by FAD and LAION-CLAP[8], [30].
+The proposed multi-scale classifier-free guidance mechanism provides an intuitive interface for balancing semantic, dynamic, and timbral adherence during inference.

-\textbf{Limitations:} The current model relies on a reference audio to extract control signals; it cannot generate these contours from a text description alone.
-Furthermore, extreme guidance values can occasionally introduce audible artifacts, requiring careful tuning by the user.
-As the model was specifically fine-tuned for Foley, its performance on highly complex, out-of-domain audio like music may be limited without further adaptation.

-\textbf{Future Work:} Several promising research directions remain.
-First, designing an intuitive user interface that enables users to draw or sketch control contours could significantly improve usability and accessibility.
-Second, incorporating visual conditioning from video offers an opportunity to automatically extract control signals, helping to bridge the gap toward video-to-audio generation models.